bodias/machine-learning/projects/capstone/capstone_proposal_template.md

 ### Datasets and Inputs
 _(approx. 2-3 paragraphs)_

-The data provided by Kaggle is comprised of 8 csv files, the description presented below was extracted from [kaggle documentation](https://www.kaggle.com/c/home-credit-default-risk/data).
+The data provided by Kaggle is comprised of 8 CSV files, the description presented below was extracted from [kaggle documentation](https://www.kaggle.com/c/home-credit-default-risk/data).

 1. application_{train|test}.csv